Henry Percy, 1st Earl of Northumberland

 Appears in: Richard II; Henry IV, Part 1; Henry IV, Part 2

 Shakespeare portrays Northumberland in an extremely negative light.
-In Richard II, he resorts to trickery to get Richard to submit to him and continuously nags him to look over a document of the people's grievances.
-In 1 Henry IV, when the Percies rebel against Henry, Northumberland deserts his son and brother at Shrewsbury, claiming to be sick.
+In Richard II, he resorts to trickery to get Richard to submit to him and continuously nags him to look over a document of the people's grievances during the deposition scene.
+In 1 Henry IV, when the Percies rebel against Henry, Northumberland agrees to rebel against the new king but ultimately deserts his son and brother at Shrewsbury, claiming to be sick.
 At the beginning of 2 Henry IV, we are informed that his sickness was feigned.
-Although he seems genuinely distraught when he hears of Hotspur's death, he is later talked into deserting the rebellion of the Archbishop and Earl Marshal by his wife and daughter-in-law.
-Finally, there is a brief reference of the defeat of Northumberland and Bardolf at Brahmam Moor towards the end of the play.
-Although Shakespeare portrays the earl as both deceitful and cowardly, he gives him a small amount of credit at the end.
-It may not seem fair though, to give such a small tribute to a man who appears to have fought valiantly in a last ditch effort to overthrow a king he made a mistake in putting on the throne.
-The battle sounds all the more impressive when one considers that Northumberland was well into his sixties.
+Although he seems genuinely distraught when he hears of Hotspur's death, he is later talked into deserting the rebellion of Archbishop Scrope and the Earl Marshal by his wife and daughter-in-law.
+Finally, King Henry is informed by Harcourt of the defeat of Northumberland and Bardolf at the hands of the shrieve of Yorkshire, implying that the earl did ultimately attempt (unsuccessfully) to avenge the deaths of of his son and brother.

 Bean, J. M. W. ‘Percy, Henry, first earl of Northumberland (1341–1408)’, Oxford Dictionary of National Biography, Oxford University Press, 2004; online edn, May 2005 [http://www.oxforddnb.com/view/article/21932, accessed 5 Oct 2009]